How to Get Plastic Bathtub White Again (5 Easy Methods)

 Many homeowners struggle with stains on their plastic bathtub, often wondering how to get a plastic bathtub white again.
 This discoloration is not just unpleasant to look at—a dirty tub can trap germs and fungi that may affect your health, such as pulmonary diseases and allergies (Source: PubMed).

 However, with the right products and techniques, you can lift those stubborn stains.
-In this guide, you’ll learn five effective ways to whiten your plastic bathtub, from gentle natural cleaners to stronger solutions.
+In this guide, you’ll learn five effective ways to whiten your tub using the best bathtub stain remover techniques.

 How to Restore Your Yellowed Plastic Bathtub